hpcvis/MuVR/README.md

 Congratulations!
 You should now have a basic game working go ahead and build it (making sure to Rebuild SceneIds in the Fish-Networking menu) and test it out. **Make sure that in the future whenever you need to add grab interactivity to an object or inherit from grab interactable you use a NetworkXRGrabInteractable instead!**

 The prefabs in the `Assets/Prefabs` folder provide simple prebuilt examples of everything described above; however, due to their simple nature, they can be used as a basis for more complex objects but are unlikely to be overly useful without extension.
-As a general rule changing a player to support MuVR is done in two steps, first determine what components are visuals (UserAvatar prefab) and which are inputs (spawned input prefab) and separate them into the appropriate prefabs.
+As a general rule changing a player to support uMuVR is done in two steps, first determine what components are visuals (UserAvatar prefab) and which are inputs (spawned input prefab) and separate them into the appropriate prefabs.
 Second use SyncPoses to ensure that inputs are fed to the UserAvatar and NetworkTransforms so the visuals' positions will be synchronized across the network, then extend UserAvatar and hook into its OnInputSpawned method to facilitate any extra linkage.

-Preparing other objects for MuVR is simpler, any nonplayer objects that need their positions synced can have the NetworkTransform component added.
+Preparing other objects for uMuVR is simpler, any nonplayer objects that need their positions synced can have the NetworkTransform component added.
 If the object has a Rigidbody, add a NetworkRigidbody.

 ## Benchmark